dmitrpopkov/acceptance-test/README.md

-# Deckhouse Kubernetes Platform module template
+# Deckhouse Kubernetes Platform module for Acceptance Tests

 This repository is a template for building a module for [Deckhouse Kubernetes Platform](https://github.com/deckhouse/deckhouse).
 It uses GitHub Actions workflows and GitHub Packages for building and deploying modules for the Deckhouse Kubernetes Platform.